-The immunogenicity of dostarlimab was evaluated in GARNET.
-Treatment-emergent anti-drug antibodies (ADAs) against dostarlimab-gxly were detected in 2.1% of 384 patients who received dostarlimab-gxly at the recommended dosage.
-Neutralizing antibodies were detected in 1% of patients.
-Because of the small number of patients who developed ADAs, the effect of immunogenicity on the efficacy and safety of dostarlimab-gxly is inconclusive.
+The immunogenicity of dostarlimab was evaluated in the GARNET study.
+The treatment-emergent anti-drug antibodies (ADAs) against dostarlimab-gxly were detected in 2.5% of 315 patients treated with dostarlimab-gxly at the recommended therapeutic dose.
+Neutralizing antibodies were detected in 1.3% of patients.
+Because of the small number of patients who developed ADAs, the impact of immunogenicity on the efficacy and safety of dostarlimab-gxly is inconclusive.